jgaurilo/SmokeScreen/README.md

 Now mount the system by running the `check.mount` script.
 You should see your cloud storage mounted at `$clouddir` and you should see a union of your local media and cloud storage media directory at `$mediadir`.
 If you don't, stop here and resolve it before continuing.

 # Plex Media Server Configuration
-When using SmokeScreen, PMS must be configured to no longer scan for media, and disable media analysis.
-If you leave these options enabled, you will likely end up with a 24H ban for hitting Google's API too much.
-Since rclone provides no caching of data from your cloud service, each request hits the API.
+The newest (1.37 at time of this writing) version of rclone now includes options to limit API usage.
+This means we can enable Plex scanning without worrying about API bans.

 Media libraries in Plex must be configured:
 * Plex should look at `$plex_shows_folder` for TV Series
 * Plex should look at `$plex_movie_folder` for Movies
 * Plex should look at `$plex_music_folder` for Music

-You must disable:
-* Settings -> Library -> Update my library automatically
-* Settings -> Library -> Run a partial scan when changes are detected
-* Settings -> Library -> Include music libraries in automatic updates
-* Settings -> Library -> Update my library periodically
-* Settings -> Scheduled Tasks -> Update all libraries during maintenance
-* Settings -> Scheduled Tasks -> Upgrade media analysis during maintenance
-* Settings -> Scheduled Tasks -> Perform extensive media analysis during maintenance

-It is also recommended to disable:
+It is recommended to disable:
 * Settings -> Library -> Empty trash automatically after every scan
 * Settings -> Library -> Allow media deletion

-If you've created new libraries or modified the paths in existing libraries in Plex, cancel the scans that Plex initiates automatically, as they may cause excessive API usage.
+If you've created new libraries or modified the paths in existing libraries in Plex, cancel the scans that Plex initiates automatically.
 We will rescan everything once we're done configuring the other software.

 # Sonarr and Radarr Configuration
-To use Sonarr/Radarr without the local cache, set the two variables in the configuration `$sonarrenabled` and `$radarrenabled` = 0.
 Sonarr and Radarr should be configured to use `$mediadir/$media_shows` and `$mediadir/$media_movie` as the root folders for all series/movies.
-Be warned that excessive scanning by Sonarr/Radarr can lead to 24H bans by Google.

 Media that these tools download will follow the following path with the cache disabled: